LHCOCC Board of Directors and Coaches

 Eventually he found out about the OC-6s.
 David visited Na Leo O'Ke Kai Outrigger Canoe Club in Phoenix, AZ, where he first met Lono and Louise Navarro in August 2004.
 David paddled in an OC-6 for the first time.
 He decided, on the spot, that he wanted to start a club in Lake Havasu City.
 Lono invited David to attend the Lake Las Vegas Regatta that October.
 Within a half hour of paddling in an OC-6 David was in his first sprint race.
 Within one minute he was exhausted, in a race that lasted almost 15 minutes.

 At the race Lono and Louise explained to David the ins-and-outs of starting and running a club, based on their own experience.
 They introduced him to some of the people involved with SCORA (Southern California Outrigger Racing Association.)
 Billy Whitford was one of them.
 Billy and David talked for a while about his club NAC (Newport Athletic Club.)
 It took David two weeks to weigh all the information he learned in Lake Las Vegas.
 In November 2004 David began his journey to start an outrigger canoe club in Lake Havasu City.
+On July 5, 2005, the club members took their first paddle together.

-Our Founders: David and Liz Vidad
+LHCOCC Founders: David and Liz Vidad

-Michele Kirkpatrick, Executive Director
+Michele Kirkpatrick, President

 Michele joined the club in May of 2015 and has been in love with everything paddling ever since.